jacobwmorgan/jacobwmorgan.xyz/content/_index.md

 Im Jacob a computer science student from England.
 For more information check out the [about](about) page.

+This page will get updated more throughout the year.
+At the moment im currently completing my degree and writing my dissertation (post coming soon).

 ## Featured Posts

 {{< postlist >}}